-NOTE 3.
+NOTE 4.
 INITIAL PUBLIC OFFERING

-Pursuant to the Initial Public Offering, the Company sold 15,000,000 Units at a purchase price of \$10.00 per Unit, generating gross proceeds of \$150 million.
+Pursuant to the Initial Public Offering, the Company sold 17,250,000 Units, inclusive of 2,250,000 Units sold to the underwriters on July 1, 2021 upon the underwriters' election to fully exercise their over-allotment option, at a purchase price of \$10.00 per Unit, generating gross proceeds of \$172.5 million.
 Each Unit consists of one share of the Company's Class A common stock and one-third of one redeemable warrant ("Public Warrant").
-Each Public Warrant entitles the holder to purchase one share of Class A common stock at an exercise price of \$1.50 per whole share (see Note 7).
+Each Public Warrant entitles the holder to purchase one share of Class A common stock at an exercise price of \$11.50 per whole share (see Note 10).

-NOTE 4.
+NOTE 5.
 PRIVATE PLACEMENT

 Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 5,250,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant, for an aggregate purchase price of \$5,250,000, in a private placement.
-The Sponsor has agreed to purchase up to an additional 450,000 Private Placement Warrants, for an aggregate purchase price of an additional \$450,000, if the over-allotment option is exercised in full by the underwriter.
-Each Private Placement Warrant is exercisable to purchase one Class A common stock at a price of \$11.50 per share, subject to adjustment (see Note 7).
+On July 1, 2021, in connection with the underwriters' election to fully exercise their over-allotment option, the Company sold an additional 450,000 Private Placement Warrants to the Sponsor, at a price of \$1.00 per Private Placement Warrant, generating gross proceeds of \$450,000.
+Each Private Placement Warrant is exercisable to purchase one Class A common stock at a price of \$11.50 per share, subject to adjustment (see Note 10).
 A portion of the proceeds from the Private Placement Warrants were added to the proceeds from the Initial Public Offering to be held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the proceeds from the sale of the Private Placement Warrants will be used to fund the redemption of the Public Shares (subject to the requirements of applicable law) and the Private Placement Warrants will expire worthless.

-NOTE 5.
+NOTE 6.
 RELATED PARTY TRANSACTIONS